github/docs/content/codespaces/managing-codespaces-for-your-organization/reviewing-your-organizations-audit-logs-for-codespaces.md

 ---
-title: Reviewing your organization's audit logs for Codespaces
+title: Reviewing your organization's audit logs for GitHub Codespaces
 shortTitle: Audit logs
-intro: 'You can use the audit log to review all actions related to {% data variables.product.prodname_codespaces %}.'
+intro: 'You can use the audit log to review all actions related to {% data variables.product.prodname_github_codespaces %}.'
 product: '{% data reusables.gated-features.codespaces %}'
 versions:
   fpt: '*'